MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 in the molecular sciences.
 The MDAnalysis library was published under an open source license from the start so that anyone could freely use it, contribute to it, and build on it.
-We chose the GNU Public License version 2+ for this purpose.
-Thanks to the "copy-left" portion of the GPL v2+, which requires anyone using MDAnalysis in their own code to also adopt a compatible version of the GPL for their code, contributors could feel that any time and work that they donated and invested into MDAnalysis would not end up contributing to software under non open-source licensing.
+We chose the GNU Public License version 2+ (GPL v2+) for this purpose.
+The GPL v2+ has a "copy-left" clause that requires anyone using MDAnalysis in their own code to also adopt a compatible version of the GPL for their code.
+This means that code contributors could feel that any time and work that they invested into MDAnalysis would not end up contributing to software without open-source licensing.

 However, the GPL v2+ has also created barriers to adoption of MDAnalysis.
 It has, under our (and many other's) interpretation of the GPL v2+